nikitavoloboev/moonbit/README.md

 - I use it to mostly view what is ahead in my schedule for Today.
 I often make actual plans on the mac.

 #### [MindNode](https://mindnode.com/mindnode/ios) - Interactive Mind Mapping
 - Use it quickly review various mind maps I made.
-I really like the mind mapping format and I wrote about it in more detail [here](https://medium.com/@NikitaVoloboev/mind-map-everything-d27670f70739#.p7w44kr44).
+I like the mind mapping format and I wrote about it in more detail [here](https://medium.com/@NikitaVoloboev/mind-map-everything-d27670f70739#.p7w44kr44).

 ### Photos
 #### [Photos](http://www.apple.com/lae/ios/photos/) - Photo library